paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-061-information-and-returns.md

   (B) *Disclosure of returns or return information in State returns* — Nothing in subparagraph (A) or paragraph (9) shall be construed to prohibit the disclosure by an officer or employee of any State of any copy of any portion of a Federal return or any information on a Federal return which is required to be attached or included in a State return to another officer or employee of such State (or political subdivision of such State) if such disclosure is specifically authorized by State law.

-(9) **Disclosure to contractors and other agents** — Notwithstanding any other provision of this section, no return or return information shall be disclosed to any contractor or other agent of a Federal, State, or local agency unless such agency, to the satisfaction of the Secretary—
+(9) **Disclosure to contractors and other agents** — Notwithstanding any other provision of this section, no return or return information shall be disclosed to any contractor or other agent of a Federal, State, tribal, or local agency unless such agency, to the satisfaction of the Secretary—

   (A) has requirements in effect which require each such contractor or other agent which would have access to returns or return information to provide safeguards (within the meaning of paragraph (4)) to protect the confidentiality of such returns or return information,